pklaus/brother_ql/README.md

 The essential functionality, however, will also work with Python 2: the creation of label files.

-In order to run the `brother_ql` command line utility, the directory it resides in needs to be in the PATH envirnoment variable.
+In order to run the `brother_ql` command line utility, the directory it resides in needs to be in the PATH environment variable.
 On some systems, the `pip install` command defaults to the `--user` flag resulting in the utility being put in the `~/.local/bin` directory.
 On those systems, extending the path variable via `export PATH="${PATH}:~/.local/bin"` is needed.